pcs3rd/map-tile-downloader/README.md

 	Use "Delete Cache" to remove cached tiles for the selected map style.

-##Contributing
+## Contributing

 We welcome contributions to improve the Map Tile Downloader!
 To contribute:

--Fork the Repository: Create your own fork of the project.
+- Fork the Repository: Create your own fork of the project.
--Create a Feature Branch: Work on your feature or bug fix in a separate branch.
+- Create a Feature Branch: Work on your feature or bug fix in a separate branch.
--Submit a Pull Request: Once your changes are ready, submit a pull request to the main repository.
+- Submit a Pull Request: Once your changes are ready, submit a pull request to the main repository.
--Coding Standards: Follow PEP 8 for Python code and ensure your code is well-documented.
+- Coding Standards: Follow PEP 8 for Python code and ensure your code is well-documented.
--Testing: Test your changes locally before submitting a pull request.
+- Testing: Test your changes locally before submitting a pull request.

-License
+## License

 This project is licensed under the MIT License.
 See the  file for details.

 Contact Information
 For questions, suggestions, or support, please open an issue on the GitHub repository or contact k4mbd.ham@gmail.com

-##Acknowledgements
+## Acknowledgements

 Leaflet: For the interactive map interface.
 Flask: For the web framework.